 I think it makes sense to include some of the more complex projects that we’re doing.
 Because these projects are larger than usual, it’s hard to take photos and publish them too often, but this project was documented quite well (we needed the photos for the building inspector)

 This project is a kitchen refurbishment that involved a building warrant, in order to remove a structural wall.
-After the building work we fitted a Wren kitchen.

 All this process took only two weeks!
 The owner actually had a hard time finding a team suitable for this job and got to us from a reference.
 These jobs that involve so many trades and are not suitable for many businesses.

 It’s a lengthy article, but we believe it’s fair to have a good understanding of the amount of work we invest in these projects.
 Also, it’ll give you an idea of why it’s so hard to find a team that wants to take on such a project.

 Starting with the very beginning (we don’t have photos of the old kitchen, we always forget to take photos of the old work).
 After disposing the kitchen and removing some of the plasterboard, this is what we were left with.

 This means that we were left with a lot of work in order to get to a beautiful kitchen.